Archived docs Get your API Key

 { "quality": "high" }

 4a.
-Hoist AI assets to preload.
-The preload array generates an asset once and exposes its URL as {{id_url}}, ready for every element that references it.
+Hoist heavy assets to preload.
+The preload array generates or fetches an asset once and exposes its URL as {{id_url}}, ready for every element that references it.
 The generation happens before the main render and is cached.

 {